 - Manure and Fertilizers

-- Storage of Crops and Food for Animals
+- Storage of Crop and Food for Animals

 After rice and wheat, maize is the most important cereal crop in India.
 It accounts for approximately one-tenth of the total agricultural produce in India.
 Cultivation of maize is focused in the regions of Andhra Pradesh and Karnataka.
 It requires temperatures in the range of 21°c to 27°c and rainfall of between 50 cms to 75 cms.

-The Arabic translation of the word”Rabi” is spring.
-These crops’ harvesting happens in the springtime hence the name.
+The Arabic translation of the word”Rabi”, is spring.
+As these crops harvest in the springtime hence the name.
 The Rabi season usually starts in November and lasts up to March or April.
-Rabi crops are mainly cultivated using irrigation since monsoons are already over by November.
-In fact, unseasonal showers in November or December can ruin the crops.
-The seeds are sown at the beginning of autumn, which results in a spring harvest.
-Wheat, barley, mustard and green peas are some of the major rabi types of crops that grow in India.
+Cultivation of Rabi crop is mainly through irrigation since monsoons are already over by November.
+In fact, unseasonal showers in November or December can ruin the crop.
+Farmers sow the seeds at the beginning of autumn, which results in a spring harvest.
+Wheat, barley, mustard and green peas are some of the major rabi crops that grow in India.

-India, being the second largest producer of wheat in the world, has a high dependency on this rabi crop for its agricultural income.
+India is the second-largest producer of wheat in the world.
+It is highly dependent on this rabi crop for its agricultural income.
 Wheat is a staple food among Indians, especially in the northern regions.

 Wheat requires cool temperatures during its growing season in the range of about 14°c to 18°c.
 Rainfall of about 50 cms to 90 cms is most ideal.
-However, during harvesting season in the spring, wheat requires bright sunshine and slightly warmer temperatures.
-Uttar Pradesh is the largest wheat growing state in India closely followed by Punjab and Haryana.
+However, during harvesting season in the spring, wheat requires bright sunshine and slightly warmer weather.
+Uttar Pradesh is the largest wheat-growing state in India closely followed by Punjab and Haryana.

 Learn more about Manure and Fertilizers

-Mustard belongs to the ‘Cruciferae’ family and is widely used in India for cooking purposes.
-Also, mustard is used to extract oil, which is edible and is predominantly used in Indian cooking.
-It requires a subtropical climate to grow which is a dry and cool climate.
+Mustard belongs to the ‘Cruciferae’ family.
+The oil extracted from mustard is edible, and so, in India, we use mustard for cooking purposes.
+It requires a subtropical climate to grow which is dry and cool weather.
 The temperature range to grow mustard is between 10°c to 25°c.
 Rajasthan has the largest production of mustard in India.

 There is a short season between Kharif and Rabi season in the months of March to July.
-The crops that grow in this season are Zaid crops.
-These crops are grown on irrigated lands and do not have to wait for monsoons.
-Some examples of Zaid types of crops are pumpkin, cucumber, bitter groud.
+In general, Zaid crops are crops that grow in this season.
+Also, these grow on irrigated lands.
+So we do not have to wait for monsoons to grow them.
+Some examples of Zaid crops are pumpkin, cucumber, bitter groud.